 Despite their wealth of frequent flyer miles, they peppered me with questions about how they could earn more.
 I suggested that they get the new Chase Sapphire Reserve®, which offers 3x points on all dining and travel purchases.

 Points are earned in the Chase Ultimate Rewards program, which allows you to transfer your rewards to airline miles with seven different frequent flyer programs, or points with four different hotel programs.
-I also pointed out that American Express® Platinum Card® would offer them access to the Centurion Club in Houston, which is much nicer than the United Club.
+I also pointed out that The Platinum Card® from American Express would offer them access to the Centurion Club in Houston, which is much nicer than the United Club.

 The Kelly brothers admitted that they hardly needed the miles, as they travel over 400,000 miles each year as part of their careers as public speakers.
 When you travel that much, you already earn a lot of miles.
 That, and they’re astronauts who have logged millions of miles in space.
 They’ve seen every part of the earth, from orbit, thousands of times.
 Scott Kelly spent a year on the International Space Station including 5,440 orbits around the earth.
 But who doesn’t like to earn more miles for their spending?